mariusbrataas/flowpoints_ml/README.md

 ### Building new models

 #### Adding flowpoints
-In the lower left corner of the [website](https://mariusbrataas.github.io/flowpoints_ml/) there are four buttons.
-These can be used to add new flowpoints (blocks) to the model, copy code to clipboard, generate a link to the current model, and hide/show sidebar.
+In the lower left corner of the [website](https://mariusbrataas.github.io/flowpoints_ml/) there are five buttons.
+These can be used to add new flowpoints (blocks) to the model, copy code to clipboard, generate a link to the current model, hide/show sidebar, and display a dialog to help users get started.

 To build a new model start by clicking the blue + button.
 This will add a Flowpoint.